yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 25. How To Prevent Components From Re-Rendering?
 > shouldComponentUpdate(), React.PureComponent (class component), React.memo (functional component)
 <br/><br/>

+26. Explain Error Boundaries? (ref:9)
+> - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+> static getDerivedStateFromError(), componentDidCatch()
+<br/><br/>

+27. Name Some Patterns And Usage Of React.
+> - **Context-api pattern** :  To pass data deeply throughout your app without having to manually pass props down through multiple levels
+> - **Render props** :  For creating components that take functions as children and is a way for us to create a component that provides some kind of data to a child component.
+> - **Presentation component pattern** : Presentational Component Patterns can best be described as patterns that are primarily concerned with how things look.
+The primary function of a presentational component is to display data.
+They rarely handle state and are best written as stateless functional components.

+<br/><br/>

 ## Customized React Questions